lenngro/lanyon/_posts/2020-10-25-Opportunities-Machine-Learning-Healthcare/2020-10-25-Opportunities-Machine-Learning-Healthcare.md

 author: Lennart Grosser
 date: 2020-10-25
 category: "paper-summary"
-description: "A summary of the paper 'Opportunities in Machine Learning for Healthcare' by Ghassemi et al."
+description: "A summary of the paper Opportunities in Machine Learning for Healthcare, Ghassemi et al., 2018.
+The paper paper describes the need for machine learning applications in healthcare, gives an overview of clinical data types as well as technical challenges.
+Further, it describes present and novel clinical opportunities for machine learning applications in healthcare settings.
+Some sections are left out."
 tags: ["machine learning", "healthcare", "clinical data"]
 ---